-so far as the Director is aware, there is no relevant audit information of which the Group and Company's auditors are unaware; and they have taken all the steps that they ought to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Company's auditors are aware of that information.
+- so far as each Director is aware, there is no relevant audit information of which the Group's and Company's auditors are unaware; and - they have taken all the steps they ought to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Group's and Company's auditors are aware of that information.

-6. Auditors
+7. Auditors